-- Storage of power from RES still needs technical innovations; connected energy grid systems are needed for an effective transfer within the Alps that particularly call for transborder cooperation; - Preservation of environment: The RE power plants have to be planned in accordance with nature conservation and sustainable land use.
-A more holistic assessment is needed to plan new RE power plants in accordance with environmental regulations (e.g. EU Water Framework Directive).
+- Storage of power from RES still requires technical innovations.
+Connected energy grid systems are needed for an effective transfer within the Alps that particularly call for trans-border cooperation. - Preservation of the environment: RE power plants have to be planned in accordance with nature conservation and sustainable land use.
+A holistic assessment is needed to plan new RE power plants in accordance with environmental regulations (e.g. EU Water Framework Directive).

-2.1.3 Efficient use of energy
+2.1.3 EFFICIENT USE OF ENERGY

-Energy efficiency describes the ratio of output of performance, service, goods or energy to the input of energy (EC 2012b, UBA Germany 2012).
-Energy efficiency has the potential to, but does not necessarily reduce energy consumption.
-A higher level of energy efficiency means to either consume less energy while maintaining the benefits, which we are used to (e.g. availability of lighting, heating, electric motors), or to achieve higher levels of services with comparably fewer energy input.
-Under certain circumstances so-called rebound effects can limit the saving effects of efficiency measures (financial savings due to reduced energy intensity leading to higher demand).
+Energy efficiency describes the ratio of output in terms of performance, services, goods or energy to the input of energy (EC 2012b, UBA Germany 2012).
+Energy efficiency has the potential to, but does not necessarily, reduce energy consumption.
+A higher level of energy efficiency means to either consume less energy while maintaining the amenities we are used to (e.g. availability of lighting, heating and electric motors), or to achieve higher levels of amenities with comparably less energy input.
+Under certain circumstances rebound effects can limit the saving effects of efficiency measures (e.g. financial savings due to reduced energy intensity leading to higher demand).

-Background about efficient use of energy
+Background on the efficient use of energy

-Relation between energy efficiency and Green Economy
+Relation between energy efficiency and a Green Economy

-In the face of an increasing dependence on energy imports, scarce energy resources and the need to combat climate change, the EU has idenified energy efficiency to be an important approach to address these challenges (EC 2012b).
+In the face of an increasing dependence on energy imports, scarce energy resources and the need to combat climate change, the EU has identified energy efficiency as an important approach to address these challenges (EC 2012b).
 Energy efficiency can contribute to a reduction of primary energy consumption, of energy imports and of GHG emissions (see chapter 2.1.1), thereby mitigating climate change cost-effectively.
-An energy-efficient economy is expected to accelerate the spread of innovative technological solutions and improve industrial competitiveness through innovation and cost-savings, boost economic growth and create high quality jobs in sectors related to energy efficiency.
+An energy-efficient economy is expected to accelerate the spread of innovative technological solutions and improve industrial competitiveness through innovation and cost-savings, boost economic growth and create high-quality jobs in sectors related to energy efficiency.

-On a macroeconomic level, energy efficiency can reduce final energy consumption costs, which for Germany range at 13.5% related to the GDP (BMWi 2014, p.5), and simultanously reduce the dependency on energy imports.
-At the level of individual enterprises, the return on investments in energy efficiency can be as high as 20-25% for small and medium sized companies (BMWi 2014, p.5), making these investments significantly more profitable than capital market investments.
+On a macroeconomic level, energy efficiency can reduce final energy consumption costs, which for Germany are at 13.5% of GDP (BMWi 2014, p.5), and simultaneously reduce the dependency on energy imports.
+At the level of individual enterprises, the return on investments in energy efficiency can be as high as 20-25% for small and medium-sized companies (BMWi 2014, p.5), making these investments significantly more profitable than capital market investments.
 Additionally, energy efficiency can also be a viable marketing and image tool for enterprises.

-Being the most energy intensive branches among the Alpine countries, industry, transport and the residential sector (UVEK & ARE 2015) will be specific targets of efforts to increase energy efficiency.
+The most energy-intensive branches in the Alpine countries, industry, transport and the residential sector (UVEK & ARE 2015), will be specific targets of efforts to increase energy efficiency.